 Table 2-19.
-Mississipp oi River Project Visi tation.
-Class A Campo rounds (VERS 2020) anon, Cluss II Cump , ounds (V Lits 2020)
+Mississippi River Project Visitation, Class A Campgrounds (VERS 2020)

 The analysis of current recreation areas show that the majority of the recreation areas are providing adequate space and amenities to support the public demand.
 Capacities at campgrounds are often reached on weekends and holidays, yet the same campgrounds are less than 50% full during the weekdays.
 Day use and access points are adequately equipped to support the current visitation, with the exception of during special events such as fishing tournaments when large numbers of visitors gather at one time.